On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-Conserving NSAC System: Weak Solutions

 Next, we have

 and

 Finally, by using \eqref{GN-L4} we get

-From the above estimate and the fact that $\rho$ is strictly bounded from below, we obtain the conclusion \eqref{est-tr}.
+From the above estimates and the fact that $\rho$ is strictly bounded from below, we obtain the conclusion \eqref{est-tr}.
 The proof is complete. \end{proof}

-\textbf{Existence of weak solutions.} With the above \textit{a priori} estimates, we are able to prove the existence of a global weak solution by using a semi-Galerkin scheme similar to \cite{JLL2017}.
-More precisely, for any $n\in \mathbb{N}$, we find a local-in-time approximating solution $(\uu_n, \phi_n)$ where $\uu_n$ solves \eqref{NSAC-D}$_1$ as in the classical Galerkin approximation and $\phi_n$ is the (non-discrete) solution to the Allen-Cahn equations \eqref{NSAC-D}$_3$-\eqref{NSAC-D}$_4$ with the velocity $\uu_n$, the singular potential and the nonlocal term.
-This is achieved via a Schauder fixed point argument.
-For this approach, it is needed to solve separately a convective nonlocal Allen-Cahn equation.
-This can be done by introducing a family of regular potentials $\lbrace \Psi_\varepsilon \rbrace$ that approximates the original singular potential $\Psi$ by setting (see, e.g., \cite{GGW2018})
+\textbf{Existence of weak solutions.} With the above \textit{a priori} estimates, we are able to prove the existence of a global weak solution by using a semi-Galerkin scheme similar to that in \cite{JLL2017} (see also \cite{W17}).

+More precisely, for any $n\in \mathbb{N}$, we find a local-in-time approximating solution $(\uu_n, \phi_n)$ where $\uu_n$ solves \eqref{NSAC-D}$_1$ as in the classical Faedo-Galerkin approximation (projected on the $n$-dimensional space spanned by the eigenfunctions of the Stokes operator) and $\phi_n$ is the (non-discrete) solution to the equations \eqref{NSAC-D}$_3$-\eqref{NSAC-D}$_4$ with the velocity $\uu_n$, the singular potential and the nonlocal term.
+This goal can be achieved by a Schauder fixed point argument.
+To complete the proof, it is necessary to solve separately a convective nonlocal Allen-Cahn equation with a given velocity field $\vv_n$ (in the same finite dimensional space as $\uu_n$).
+To this aim, we introduce a family of regular potentials $\lbrace \Psi_\varepsilon \rbrace$ that approximates the original singular potential $\Psi$ by setting (see, e.g., \cite{GGW2018})

 where